fosrl/olm/API.md

-## HTTP API
+## API

-Olm can be controlled with an embedded HTTP server when using `--enable-http`.
+Olm can be controlled with an embedded API server when using `--enable-api`.
 This allows you to start it as a daemon and trigger it with the following endpoints.
 The API can listen on either a TCP address or a Unix socket/Windows named pipe.

 ### Socket vs TCP

-By default, when `--enable-http` is used, Olm listens on a TCP address (configured via `--http-addr`, default `:9452`).
-Alternatively, Olm can listen on a Unix socket (Linux/macOS) or Windows named pipe for local-only communication with better security.
+When `--enable-api` is used, Olm can listen on a TCP address when configured via `--http-addr` (like `:9452`).
+Alternatively, Olm can listen on a Unix socket (Linux/macOS) or Windows named pipe for local-only communication with better security when using `--socket-path` (like `/var/run/olm.sock`).

 **Unix Socket (Linux/macOS):**
 - Socket path example: `/var/run/olm/olm.sock`